 The campaign dashboard is designed to track the performance of an advertising campaign or to create a dashboard with a custom date range.
 It also allows you to compare your current campaign to a previous one.

 - 2 – Available widgets

 Once you’ve selected the campaign dashboard and connected the data sources, you have to set the dashboard preferences.

-First, enter the start and the end dates of the campaign you want to track.
+First, enter the start and the end dates of the campaign you want to track or the custom date range you need.
 Your dashboard will stop being updated on your chosen end date.
-Once the campaign is over, you’ll still be able to view the dashboard, but it will be frozen in time; no new data will be added.
+Once the period is over, you’ll still be able to view the dashboard, but it will be frozen in time; no new data will be added.
 As a side note: even if no new data is added after the end date, you’ll still be able to modify your dashboard or add new widgets.